ECP-WarpX/picsar/Installation_doc/Fortran/INSTALL_FORTRAN_CORI1.md

-# **Installation of PICSAR in full Fortran 90 on Cori Phase II**
+# **Installation of PICSAR in full Fortran 90 on Cori Phase I**

 ## Makefile configuration and compilation

 ### Requirement

-Cori phase II is a cluster equipped of Intel Xeon Phi KNL processors.
+Cori phase I is a cluster equipped of Intel Haswell processors.
 Specific compiler flags have to be used for this architecture.

 We recommend to use the Intel compiler to install PICSAR.